danielfm/smudge/README.md

 encrypted file in the local filesystem.
 After you enter your credentials and authorizes the app, you should see a greeting message in the echo area.

+### Searching For Tracks

 To search for tracks, run <kbd>M-x spotify-track-search</kbd> and type in your query.
 The results will be displayed in a separate buffer.

-To play any of those tracks, just navigate to it and type <kbd>RET</kbd>, or type <kbd>M-RET</kbd> in order to play the album in which that track appears.
+Then, just navigate to it and type <kbd>RET</kbd> to play the track under the cursor, or type <kbd>M-RET</kbd> in order to play the album in which that track appears.

+The resulting buffer loads the `spotify-remote-mode` by default.

+### Searching For Playlists

+To search for playlists, run <kbd>M-x spotify-playlist-search</kbd> and type in your query.
+The results will be displayed in a separate buffer.

+Then, just navigate to it and type <kbd>RET</kbd> to play the playlist under the cursor.

-This buffer also loads the `spotify-remote-mode` by default.
+The resulting buffer loads the `spotify-remote-mode` by default.

 ### Remote Minor Mode